Atlas975/Notes/MachineLearning/Machine_learning_features.md

 ![[Pasted image 20231018120325.png|425|425]]

-- A feature vector is a structured collection of features that represent a data instance eg a feature vector for an image of
+- A feature vector is a structured collection of features that represent a data instance eg a feature vector for a model identifying fruit may contain information such as colour distribution, shape, texture and size.
+- A good compact feature vector is essential as input for classification algorithms

 ## Feature extraction
 - Raw data needs to be transformed into encodable numerical information whilst still preserving information.
 Feature extraction describes the process of mapping these raw input features to these new output features